Bernie Tiede: Resentencing hearing

 The resentencing trial began on April 6, 2016.
+Tiede was represented by Mike DeGeurin.
+Lisa Tanner, Assistant Attorney General of Texas, was the lead counsel for The State of Texas.
 During the resentencing trial, Marjorie's granddaughter, Shanna Nugent, spoke directly to Bernie, and stated, “You are nothing to me”.
 Shanna and her father, Rod Nugent, both asserted that Marjorie was a kind woman on good terms with her family (in contrast to the portrayal in the film), whom Tiede conned in order to spend her fortune without her knowledge.

 Other witnesses' testimonies differed.
 For instance, Gregg County Commissioner Darryl Primo testified that in a conversation he had with Marjorie between 1991 and 1996, she spoke favorably of Bernie's spending, as she proclaimed, “I’ll spend every dime [of my money] before I leave it to my family”.
 Merrell Rhodes, the victim's sister, recalled of Marjorie, “I was always afraid of her...
 I never forgot that she was my sister...
 I always loved her as a sister, actually, even when she did ugly things, and she did”.
 Merrel's son, Joe Rhodes, attested to the movie's accurate portrayal of his aunt.
 He noted several acts of his aunt's abusive behavior toward him in The New York Times article titled “How my Aunt Marge ended up in the deep Freeze”.

 On April 22, 2016, the jury of ten women and two men issued a new sentence of 99 years to life for Tiede.
 After three weeks of testimony, they had deliberated for just over four hours.